Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: The proposed scheme

 For example, consider Hermite-Simpson discretization.
-The input trajectory inside mesh interval $k$ can be directly represented by the polynomial as in \eqref{eqn: HSInputReconstruction}, based on the values of the decision variables $U_1^{(k)}$, $U_2^{(k)}$ and $U_3^{(k)}$.
+The input trajectory inside mesh interval $k$ can be represented by the polynomial as in \eqref{eqn: HSInputReconstruction}, based on the values of the decision variables $U_1^{(k)}$, $U_2^{(k)}$ and $U_3^{(k)}$.
 However, for the state trajectory, one challenge arises.
-For solutions to \eqref{eqn: LGRStateApproximationAll}, continuity of state variables are automatically fulfilled when using \eqref{eqn: HSStateReconstruction} as the interpolation equation; however, this is not generally the case for arbitrary solutions that do not fulfill the defect constraint~\eqref{eqn: LGRStateApproximationCostDefect}.
+For solutions to \eqref{eqn: LGRStateApproximationAll}, continuity of state variables are automatically fulfilled when using \eqref{eqn: HSStateReconstruction} as the interpolation equation; however, this is not generally the case for arbitrary solutions that violate the defect constraint~\eqref{eqn: LGRStateApproximationCostDefect}.

-To avoid imposing additional path constraints for state continuity, we make use of the original Hermite-Simpson numerical integration scheme (in Table \ref{tab: NumericalIntegrationSchemes}), and obtain the following relationship:
+To avoid imposing additional path constraints for state continuity, we make use of the original Hermite-Simpson numerical integration scheme (in Table \ref{tab: NumericalIntegrationSchemes}), and obtain